Chaser324/unity-serialize-tester/README.md

 # Usage

-From the Unity Editor, right-click on any C# script file and click `Serialize`.
+From the Unity Editor, right-click on any C# script file and click `Serialize/FullSerializer` or `Serialize/JsonUtility`.
 The JSON output will appear in the same directory.
 It's just that simple.

 There are a few caveats to what classes can be serialized using this tool:
 * The class name must match the file name, for example `public class SampleClass` in `SampleClass.cs`.